-Are you looking for things to do in Canberra?
+Trying to find the best things to do in Canberra in the Australian Capital Territory?
 If you’re not sure what are the best places to visit in Canberra, fear not!
-We visited recently and we were actually so surprised that there’s some brilliant Canberra attractions to see.
+We visited recently and we were actually so surprised that there’s much more to this capital city than we ever imagined!

-If you’re looking for a cheap weekend away from Sydney, you’ll be pleased to know there is a lot of free things to do in Canberra as well as free parking on weekends too.
-You could spend a weekend in Canberra and get away with having an action packed time without spending much money at all.
+If you’re looking for a weekend away from Sydney, you’ll be pleased to know there is a lot of free things to do in Canberra as well as free parking on weekends too.
+You could spend a weekend in Canberra and have an action packed time without spending much money at all.

 Table of Contents

 Let’s get things straight